orbs-network/orbs-contract-sdk/README.md

 **Steps to test using Call or Send:**
 * Use `call` when you want to access a smart contract method that reads from your state variables.
 In this case, the read will be done with no need to run the consensus.
-* Use `send` when you want to acess a smart contract method that also writes to the blockchain.
+* Use `send` when you want to access a smart contract method that also writes to the blockchain.
 This means that a condenses should be reached.

 >Please note that the smart contract's arguments expected in `send` or `run` should be written in a jason format.
 > Example of jason  files can be downloaded here: [Counter jason ](https://github.com/orbs-network/orbs-contract-sdk/tree/master/go/examples/counter/tests) and [fun token jason]( https://github.com/orbs-network/orbs-contract-sdk/tree/master/go/examples/tokens/fun_token/tests )